emilygv/emilyvernon.com/index.md

 {% include hero_intro.html
-title= "Cut through the noise" subtitle= "In a saturated global market, clarity is an operational necessity." description= "I bridge the gap between vision and execution, building the frameworks that allow global brands to scale rapidly without losing their soul or their market resonance." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true
+title= "Cut through the noise" subtitle= "In a saturated global market, clarity is an operational necessity." description= "I bridge the gap between vision and execution, building the strategies and frameworks that allow global brands to scale rapidly without losing their soul or their market resonance." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true